roger-/flightdata/README.md

 # Note

-This uses an unofficial API that can (and has) change at any moment, so try not to abuse it.
+This uses an unofficial and completely unsupported API that can (and has) change at any moment, so try not to abuse it.
 Also there are two unknown fields (`unknown1` and `unknown2`) which don't seem important, but are still returned.